 Smart buildings can play a significant role in smart and integrated energy systems.
 Currently, supermarkets use around 3% of global electricity, but supermarkets can also be a provider of heat or power.
 Basically, supermarkets can recycle the heat taken out in their cooling processes, which is currently wasted, and use it to heat their own store or to provide hot tap water for free.

-Additionally, connected buildings such as supermarkets, can offer excess capacity in an increasingly renewable-energy-based system, providing flexibility when the sun is not shining, or the wind is not blowing.
+Additionally, connected buildings, such as supermarkets, can offer excess capacity in an increasingly renewable-energy-based system, providing flexibility when the sun is not shining, or the wind is not blowing.
 Smart energy solutions – district energy and thermal energy storage – that combine cooling and heating are highly energy and resource efficient and an affordable solution to help minimize the “heat island effect”.

 District Energy – energy efficiency in district energy systems

 District heating and district cooling improves energy efficiency and lowers costs and carbon emissions.
 According to the Heat Roadmap Europe project, 12% of Europe’s heat demand is currently met by district heating.
 If appropriate investments were incentivized by the EU, this number could reach 50% by 2050, which would prove the advantages of district heating both economically and environmentally.
+12% of the EU 2030 energy efficiency target could be met by increasing the district heating share from 12% to 30%.

 Cities will lead the transport electrification revolution

-Fuel efficiency and more energy efficient vehicles are important steps, as are electric mobility and vehicle electrification.
+More energy efficient vehicles are important steps, as are electric mobility and vehicle electrification.
 With electrification come great opportunities to enhance the flexibility, efficiency and environmental performance of almost any application or system, at sea or on land, opening for a comprehensive vision for low carbon cities.

 Energy for water – energy efficiency in water systems